Description

 Utility & Gold Line Construction Work

-Utilities are working on Robert Street and nearby streets in preparation for the full reconstruction of Robert Street.
+Utility work continues on Robert Street in preparation for the full reconstruction that is planned to begin in spring 2025.
+There are a few nearby projects that are also occurring in downtown Saint Paul.
 Please follow all posted signs.
 Access to businesses is being maintained.

 Robert Street restrictions, pedestrian and business access, and bus detours